joshmarshall/mogo/README.md

     print [person.name for person in acme.people]
     # results in ["Joe",]

-Note -- don't use a ReferenceField if you haven't been storing DBRef's as the values.
+Note -- only use a ReferenceField if you have been storing DBRef's as the values.
 If you've just been storing ObjectIds or something, it may be easier for existing data to just use a Field() and do the retrieval logic yourself.